-- 7.1 As part of its wider Young Person's Guarantee (YPG) programme, the Scottish Government has given the Council a ring-fenced grant of £1,165,576 to deliver employability support for 16-24 year olds in 2020/21.
+- 7.1 As part of its wider Young Person's Guarantee (YPG) programme, the Scottish Government has given The Highland Council a ring-fenced grant of £1,165,576 to deliver employability support for 16-24 year olds in 2020/21.
 Work is ongoing with Scottish Government over grant carry over and pulldown across the 2021/22 financial year. - 7.2 As these funds are additional and other activity is available to engage with young people, it is proposed that the YPG funding is directed towards practical work experience and job creation.
-At the current time, the Council has submitted a draft delivery plan and financial schedule to accompany its acceptance of grant.
-An opportunity will exist in the New Year to review this proposed workplan and at times thereafter in response to changes in the labour market.
+Following its submission of a draft delivery plan and financial schedule to accompany its acceptance of grant, the Scottish Government on 11 December 2020 wrote to The Highland Council confirming grant approval.
+Opportunities exist to review this workplan in response to changes in the labour market.
 Members' views and decisions will inform any revision made.

-7.3 Council Work placements
+7.3 The Highland Council Work Placements